douaaea/HealthFlowFinal/README.md

 - **Project Overview**: [project.md](project.md)
 - **Dashboard Issue Fix**: [PROBLEM.md](PROBLEM.md) - Troubleshooting dashboard zeros/N/A values

+## ⚠️ Known Limitations

+### "Sync 100 Patients" Feature

+The "Sync" button in the dashboard, enabling the `FhirSyncService` to fetching data from a public FHIR server (`r4.smarthealthit.org`), is **experimental**.

+**Limitation**:

+- The public server is rate-limited and slow.
+- The sync process is synchronous and may timeout for requests > 10 patients (`500 Internal Server Error`).

+**Recommended Workaround**:

+- **Always use the local generation workflow** (`generate_synthea_data.sh`) for datasets > 10 patients.
+- This offline method is 100% reliable, faster, and produces better data quality with clinical notes.

+### Pipeline Anonymization Performance

+The `/api/v1/deid/anonymize/all` endpoint is optimized for large datasets by processing only patient records.

+**Optimization**:

+- Anonymizes 3,607 patients in ~4 seconds
+- Skips 1.86M+ observations to prevent HTTP timeout
+- Observation anonymization disabled (not required for batch ML workflow)

+**Note**: This optimization is for the batch processing workflow.
+Real-time clinical workflows requiring full GDPR/HIPAA compliance should implement batched observation processing.

+### API Gateway Rate Limiting

+Rate limiting has been disabled in development to prevent false 429 errors during bulk operations.

+**Note**: For production deployment, implement Redis-based rate limiting or use API gateway solutions (Kong, Apigee) instead of the in-memory counter.

 ## 🛠️ Troubleshooting

 ### Services Not Starting